 - A herniated disc develops when one of the discs between the vertebrae of the spine moves out of position and presses on adjacent nerves.
 These discs are cushions that have a soft center and a hard outside.
 If the hard part of the disc cracks and the soft part is exposed, it is called a herniation.
 Physical therapy is usually the first step in treatment, but our specialists might recommend surgery known as discectomy to remove the disc.

 - Backpacks loaded down with textbooks, gym equipment and school supplies, or not worn correctly, can cause back pain in children and teens.
 A child should wear a backpack made of light material, like canvas or nylon, that is the right size for them.
 In addition, backpacks shouldn’t weigh more than 15-20% of your child’s body weight, which means a child who weighs 100 pounds shouldn’t have a backpack that weighs more than 15 to 20 pounds.

-We are among the best pediatric orthopedic programs in the nation based on factors like overall outcomes, number of patients treated, fewer complications, best practices and more.Learn More
+We are among the best orthopedic programs in the nation for kids and teens based on factors like overall outcomes, number of patients treated, fewer complications, best practices and more.Learn More

 Nicholas D. Fletcher, MD, is a Pediatric Orthopedic Surgeon and serves as Medical Director of Spine Quality and Outcomes at Children’s Healthcare of Atlanta.
 He is also an Associate Professor of orthopedic surgery at Emory University School of Medicine.
 Dr. Fletcher’s areas of clinical expertise include spine and hip conditions.
 For children with scoliosis, kyphosis and spondylolisthesis, he offers a range of nonsurgical and surgical options, including Mehta casting, bracing and posterior spinal fusion, as well as magnetic expandable growing rods (MAGEC) and VEPTR.